Read more in the manual.

 1200 m2: 12 hours per day from Monday to Friday for a total of about 60 hours

-Once the robotic mower has detected the boundary cable five times, it drives a few metres away from the last detection point and circles three times in a spiral path to improve its coverage of the lawn.
+Once the robotic mower has detected the boundary wire five times, it drives a few metres away from the last detection point and circles three times in a spiral path to improve its coverage of the lawn.

 Read more on page 6 of the manual.